BestTimesToVisit.com Logo

 When is the absolute best time to visit Cairo to avoid the intense heat and crowds?

 Honestly, aim for the shoulder seasons: October to November or March to April.
-The scorching summer heat is gone, and while it's still popular, you'll find fewer tour groups than in the peak winter months.
-Plus, the weather is perfect for exploring those ancient wonders without breaking a sweat!
+The scorching summer heat has subsided, and while it's still popular, you'll find fewer tour groups than during the peak winter months.
+Plus, the weather is perfect for exploring those ancient wonders without feeling like you're melting.

 What's the deal with haggling in Cairo's markets like Khan el-Khalili?

-Beyond the Pyramids and Sphinx, what's a must-see that most tourists miss?
+Beyond the Pyramids and the Egyptian Museum, what's a must-see that most tourists miss?

 How should I get around Cairo?
-Is it really as chaotic as people say?
+Is the metro safe and efficient?

-While it can seem overwhelming, the Cairo Metro is surprisingly efficient and a fantastic way to avoid traffic jams, especially for longer distances.
-Just be aware that the first carriage is often reserved for women.
-For shorter trips, ride-sharing apps like Uber and Careem are readily available and usually quite affordable, offering a more comfortable ride.
+The Cairo Metro is surprisingly efficient and incredibly affordable, and yes, it's quite safe!
+It's also a fantastic way to avoid the notorious traffic jams.
+Just be aware that the first carriage is often designated for women only, which can be a comfortable option if you prefer.
+For shorter distances or specific destinations, ride-sharing apps like Uber and Careem are also readily available and a good alternative.

 What's a common cultural faux pas I should be aware of as a visitor?